 If you’re homeschooling one or more elementary-age children, you might either follow the traditional Montessori curriculum or use Montessori-inspired unit studies.
 Or you might add some Montessori-inspired materials to a classical curriculum.

 You can always use some sort of checklist like the Scope and Sequence at Homeschool Share (in whatever order you prefer) to be sure you’re covering a good number of areas.
+For a Montessori scope and sequence, check out my “Free Montessori Scope and Sequence Resources” post.
 Or you can loosely follow a curriculum like KONOS (what we used) for basic structure while using Montessori-inspired activities in your unit studies.
 My post “How to Create a Unit Study” tells more about what we did.

 Without taking any training, you can also get lots of help inexpensively from Lisa Nolan of Lisa Nolan’s Confessions of Montessori Mom Blog.
 Lisa Nolan is a 3-6 and 6-9 trained Montessori teacher with over 20 years of experience as a Montessori educator.
 Lisa offers affordable detailed online lesson plans and albums.
 You can find out more about Lisa’s homeschool monthly program for ages 6-9 at Montessori for the Earth (affiliate link).